-The elastic materials were removed after 2 weeks in the outpatient clinic.
+The elastics were removed after 2 weeks in the outpatient clinic.
 The patient started eating semisolids.
 Two weeks later, the dental arches were removed with normal mandibular occlusion [figure 8] and the patient restored his pre-injury life style normally after complete restorion of functional and cosmetic aspects [Figure 9].